Physics-50/Module-3/docs/superweak2.md

 You should submit the following on Gradescope:

 + A plot used to determine the wavelength of your laser for the 500 lines/mm grating.
 This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
 As always make sure to include units on your axis labels.
+You will be asked to upload this plot 3 times.

 + A link to a spreadsheet with your experimental data

-+ Do your measurements of the wavelength using two different diffraction gratings agree with each other and with the wavelength specified by the manufacturer [630-680nm](https://laserclassroom.com/product/standard-red-laser-pointer/){:target="_blank"}?
-If not what do you think might explain the discrepancy?
++ Your calculated value for the wavelength of your laser and its uncertainty

++ A two sentence description of what you did to minimize sources of uncertainty and randomize sources of systematic error.

 [Submit the results of your measurements on Gradescope](https://www.gradescope.com/courses/165932/assignments/809528){:target="_blank"}